JemRF/RF-Documentation/pages/mydoc/panid.md

 folder: mydoc
 ---

 The Personal Area Network ID (PanID) defines the ID associate with the network of sensors.
-As defined in the [Overview Section](index.html) you can have groups of sensors assigned to different networks.
+As shown in the [Overview Section](index.html) you can group sensors by assigning them to different networks.
 This enables you to sub-divide your sensor networks and direct traffic to specific receivers.
 The PanID is a 5 digit numeric (00000-99999).

 For two devices to communicate they must have the same [Frequency](frequency.html) and [channel](channel.html) and PanID.